(This article updated 8/25/25 – so many changes since this article was first posted, it was time for an update – BW)

 - Free enhanced caller ID will show verification if it’s a real person or business.

-Scam Shield is available for T-Mobile, Metro by T-Mobile and Sprint customers.
+Scam Shield is available to all T-Mobile customers.

-While Scam Shield is free, an upgraded service called Scam Shield Premium is available for $4/month (free for customers with Magenta Plus).
+While Scam Shield is free, an upgraded service called Scam Shield Premium is available for $4 per month per line.

-Scam Shield Premium will let you send telemarketing calls to voicemail, set up “always block” lists and get voicemail-to-text services.
+Scam Shield Premium will let you send telemarketing calls to voicemail, set up “always block” lists, enable reverse phone number lookup and get voicemail-to-text services.

 Verizon – Call Filter

-A paid upgrade, called Call Filter Plus, is $2.99/month for one line or $7.99/month for three or more lines.
-In addition to just spam detection, blocking and reporting, the paid version lets you create a personal robocall block list and gives you access to a robocall risk meter and spam number lookup feature, among other things.
+A paid upgrade, called Call Filter Plus, is $3.99 per month for one line or $10.99 per month for three or more lines.
+In addition to just spam detection, blocking and reporting, the paid version also includes caller ID, a spam risk meter, a personal block list and the ability to block calls by category.

 You can learn more about both the free and paid options here.